 ACDH – AUSTRIAN CENTRE FOR DIGITAL HUMANITIES

-This project was dedicated to the creation of an online corpus of selected texts from the Austrian baroque period.
+This project was dedicated to the creation of a digital corpus of selected texts from the Austrian baroque period, made available online.

-This project explores baroque attitudes to death and dying, analysing prints published by a Viennese mortuary society.
+This project explores baroque attitudes to death and dying, analysing prints published by the Viennese mortuary society 'Confraternity for the Dead'.

 This project was dedicated to developing open-source, multilingual teaching materials for the digital arts and humanities.

-This project created an app for curating, exploring, and retrieving archaeological datasets related to early farming cultures.
+This joint project with OREA set out to create an app for curating and retrieving archaeological datasets related to early farming cultures.

 This project reconstructs the scholarly corresponence of 18th c. numismatist Joseph Eckhel within a virtual research environment.

-This study investigates relations between mode of composition (by hand/ computer) and orthographic performance in Matura exams.
+This corpus-based study investigates how mode of composition (by hand/ computer) influences orthographic performance in German Matura exams.

-This project digitally edited and published the correspondences of 19th c.
-Austrian politician and author Leo von Thun-Hohenstein.
+This project is developing a digital edition and web-app of 19th c.
+Austrian politician and author Leo von Thun-Hohenstein's correspondences.